How to Find the Best Macbook Pro Case To Fit Your Lifestyle

-One of the most popular blogs we ever did was one on choosing a quality case for your iPad.
-Given the popularity of Apple's latest MacBook Pro with Touch Bar models, we though it was time to address why it's important to choose a quality piece when looking at MacBook Pro cases.
+One of the most popular blogs we ever did was one on how to choose a quality case for your iPad.
+Given the popularity of Apple's latest laptop models, we though it was time to address how to find the best MacBook Pro case to fit your lifestyle.

-As the market has grown and matured, the customer base has expanded exponentially.
-So have the options for MacBook Pro cases.
-Just like their iPad brethren, Apple's laptops have seen an onslaught of cheap, poorly engineered, poorly designed cases being dumped on the market by the Chinese.
+As the Apple-specific market has grown and matured, the customer base has expanded exponentially.
+So have the options for laptop cases.
+Just like their iPad brethren, Apple's laptops have seen an onslaught of cheap, poorly engineered, poorly designed cases being dumped on the market, mostly manufactured by the Chinese.

-The Apple forums are littered with threads of MacBook Pro users complaining about any number of issues resulting from these cheap, poorly engineered, poorly designed MacBook Pro cases.
+The Apple forums are littered with threads of Apple laptop users complaining about any number of issues resulting from these cheap, poorly engineered, poorly designed cases.
 This is unfortunate.

 The question is, why does someone choose the most expensive thing of it's kind then turn around and choose the cheapest thing of it's kind to protect it?

 This is a baffling question.

 Let's start with the bad and the ugly.
 Someone posted to a thread on Reddit where the person was bragging how he or she had cobbled together a MBP laptop sleeve from a padded US Postal envelope.